Christophe Lepoint

-Christophe Paul F. Lepoint (/fr/; born 24 October 1984) is a Belgian professional footballer who plays as a central midfielder for Challenger Pro League club Seraing.
+Christophe Paul F. Lepoint (/fr/; born 24 October 1984) is a Belgian professional football coach and a former central midfielder who is an assistant coach for Challenger Pro League club Kortrijk.

 Club career

 On 31 January 2011, he was seriously injured in a car accident.
 He fell asleep in the passenger seat of a car being driven by his teammate Sébastien Bruzzese who, it is alleged, had been drinking.
 Afterwards, he struggled to get back into the first team and was loaned out to Waasland-Beveren in the summer of 2012.
 After a series of good performances for Waasland-Beveren and with Gent struggling in the league, Gent offered to loan out Stijn De Smet and Jordan Remacle to allow Lepoint to return to Gent early.

 On 29 January 2015, Lepoint signed for Charlton Athletic on a 2 1/2-year deal.

 On 17 June 2015, Lepoint signed for Zulte Waregem for an undisclosed fee.

 On 17 January 2021, he returned to Mouscron and signed a contract until July 2022.

 On 3 June 2022, Lepoint signed a two-year contract with Seraing.